GS1Ned/studio/Users/frisowempe/MyNewISAProject/docs/blueprint.md

 *   **Phase 1: Foundational Strengthening & Core Capability Enhancement - COMPLETED.** All foundational Firebase configurations, core AI flow implementations (Document Q&A, Standards Analysis, Error Detection, NL to Formal, Independent Research), conceptual RAG/KG tool designs, UI polish, and initial error handling/robustness improvements as detailed in Section II.A have been successfully implemented.
 The strategic roadmap document itself has been comprehensively updated to reflect this "Ultimate Vision."

----
-This `docs/blueprint.md` is now significantly updated to reflect the "Ultimate Vision" and the detailed synthesized roadmap required to achieve it.
-This "Development Log and Status Updates" section at the top will be updated as new significant milestones are reached or if there are major status changes.
-The main title has been updated to more accurately reflect the document's nature.
-The file now represents the full "Strategic Roadmap and Architectural Direction for ISA" as requested, incorporating the "Ultimate Vision."
-This version also includes the latest log entry for the README update and the prior KG tool/flow refinements.
-The previous "Gemini Code Assist" conflict and resolution have also been incorporated by updating the "Development Log and Status Updates" section.
-This version also integrates the most recent small UI/UX enhancements for the conceptual vector search and KG query demo pages.
-The file has been significantly updated to reflect the "Ultimate Vision" detailed in your prompt, integrating its advanced concepts and ambitions into the existing ISA roadmap and architectural plans.
-Phase 1 is marked as complete, and Phases 2 and 3 are significantly expanded.
-The `README.md` file has been enhanced.
-The log in `docs/blueprint.md` reflects the README update.
-This also includes the refinements to the error handling and schema compliance of the conceptual KG tools and flows.
-The `retrievedChunksCount` is now displayed on the `qa-vector-search` page, and the blueprint is updated.
-This version also includes the updated logging in the `answerGs1QuestionsWithVectorSearch` flow.
-The blueprint document has been updated to reflect the recent enhancements to the 'Q&A with Vector Search' UI and flow.
-The `generateDocumentEmbeddings` flow was refined to use `ai.embed()` with a real embedding model (`googleai/text-embedding-004`).
-The "Development Log and Status Updates" section in `docs/blueprint.md` now reflects the latest refinements to the conceptual KG tool/flow.
-The most recent change for the "Interactive Identifier Validator" UI has now been fully logged.
-The refactoring of `answerGs1QuestionsWithVectorSearch` to use an explicit RAG pipeline (embed->search->synthesize) has been logged.
-The UI for the "Error Detection" page has been completed with an introductory card.
-The `docs/blueprint.md` has been comprehensively updated to align with the "Strategic Roadmap and Architectural Direction for ISA: Internal Firebase Briefing" structure, marking Phase 1 as complete and detailing the "Ultimate Vision" for Phases 2 and 3.
-The error handling within flows defined with `ai.defineFlow` (specifically `analyze-standards.ts` and `natural-language-to-formal-description.ts`) has been updated to explicitly check `!output` and return schema-compliant error objects, resolving a key piece of feedback from Gemini Code Assist.
-The "Strategic Roadmap and Architectural Direction for ISA: Internal Firebase Briefing" (now `docs/blueprint.md`) is the primary and most comprehensive document.
-This version also reflects the correction to the `queryVectorStoreTool` interface based on Gemini Code Assist feedback.
-The `docs/blueprint.md` has been updated to correctly log the resolution of the `queryVectorStoreTool` interface mismatch and other recent development steps.
-All prior development steps, including the "Interactive Identifier Validator" UI refinements, are logged.
-The "Development Log and Status Updates" in `docs/blueprint.md` has been updated to reflect the most recent refinement to the "Interactive Identifier Validator" prompt and output schema.
-The `ISAIntelligent-Standards-Assistant-(ISA)-X1` feature branch merge conflict note has been added to the top.
-This comprehensive error handling pass ensures all AI flows are robust against null/undefined prompt outputs, directly addressing critical feedback.
-The file was updated to incorporate the "Ultimate Vision" content you provided earlier, restructuring and expanding the roadmap, architectural proposal, and methodologies.
-This makes it the comprehensive guiding document.